mverboom/build/BUILD.md

 `B_FILES`

-If a recipe has a recipe specific directory which contains a directory called `B_FILES`, this variable will point to that directory.
+If a recipe has a recipe specific directory which contains a directory called `B_BUILD`, this variable will point to that directory.
 This directory can be used to store files used during the build process.

 **Functions**